SonghuaHu-UMD/songhuahu-umd.github.io/_pages/Health_New.md

 > <a href="https://www.sciencedirect.com/science/article/pii/S2210670721007721"><img style="float: left" src="https://songhuahu-umd.github.io/images/racial.jpg" width="300" hspace="20"></a>
 In another set of studies, we focus on seeking the socioeconomic roots of health disparities in COVID-19 pandemic by exploring the relationships between COVID-19 health outcomes and a range of exogenous factors, including socioeconomics, demographics, occupation, race, and partisanship.
-My work has gained interest from NIH in sponsoring its further development into an integrated agent-based human mobility and epidemiology model to forecast future infection spatiotemporal dynamics.
+We find salient structural inequalities: Social distancing is a “privilege” for those in advantaged socioeconomic status, while disadvantaged populations consistently bearing a larger brunt of case and death tolls, regardless of high vaccination rates.

 ---